calendulish/ipf-tools/README.md

     python ipf.py -mtf target.ipf
     or python ipf.py -m -t -f target.ipf

+You can provide filename filter to extract only specific files (e.g. only .lua files):

+    python ipf.py --fnfilter "*.lua" -xf scripts.ipf

 New archives can be created with `-c` (`--create`).
 The following command will create a new archive `test.ipf` with the contents of the folder `test`: